OpenBankProject/OBP-API/README.md

 To compile and run jetty, install Maven 3 and execute:

-mvn jetty:run
+./mvn.sh jetty:run

 ----

 # Databases:

-The default datastores used are MongoDB (metadata, transaction cache) and Postgres (user accounts).
+The default datastore used is PostgreSQL (user accounts, metadata, transaction cache).